 In cases where hydrocephalus is caused by a blockage, a procedure called endoscopic third ventriculostomy, or ETV, may be performed.
 During this procedure, a surgeon makes a dime-sized hole in the skull and uses a thin tube with a camera on the end (called an endoscope) to see inside the brain.
 The surgeon punctures a hole in the floor of the third ventricle, a fluid-filled space within the brain.
 The hole provides an opening for cerebrospinal fluid to flow around the blockage, normalizing pressure.
 The entire procedure usually takes less than an hour and patients can often go home the following day.
 ETV can provide a permanent and safe alternative to a shunt, but it is only useful for patients whose hydrocephalus is caused by a blockage.

-Dr. Richard A. Robison, MD graduated from Washington University in St. Louis School of Medicine.
+Dr. Richard Aaron Robison, MD graduated from Washington University in St. Louis School of Medicine in 2007.
 He completed residency at Los Angeles County+USC Medical Center.
-He is certified by the American Board of Neurological Surgery, Recognition of Focused Practice in Pediatric Neurological Surgery and has a state license in California.
+He is certified by the American Board of Neurological Surgery, Neurological Surgery and has a state license in California.

 Residency: Los Angeles County+USC Medical Center

-Board Certification: American Board of Neurological Surgery, Recognition of Focused Practice in Pediatric Neurological Surgery
+Board Certification: American Board of Neurological Surgery, Neurological Surgery

 Licensed In: California

-Dr. Richard A. Robison, MD has an exceptional overall rating with an average of 5.0 out of 5 stars based on 6 ratings.
-We collect ratings and reviews of Dr. Richard A. Robison, MD from all over the web to help you find the right in Loma Linda, CA.
+Dr. Richard Aaron Robison, MD has an exceptional overall rating with an average of 5.0 out of 5 stars based on 11 ratings.
+We collect ratings and reviews of Dr. Richard Aaron Robison, MD from all over the web to help you find the right in Loma Linda, CA.

 $3,271